Telephone calls are an essential part of every successful political campaign’s voter contact strategy.

 The company cleans the list, splitting out the cell phones and the landlines, makes the calls, and returns the results daily to me for the campaign.

-From those results you can identify voters who are supporters, supporters who want yard signs, and voters who remain undecided.
+From those results we can identify voters who are supporters, supporters who want yard signs, and voters who remain undecided.

 The undecided list can then be turned over to the candidate and volunteers to make follow up persuasion calls.